 Your bike’s power depends on the battery, controller, and motor.
-These must be balanced to achieve the optimal power output and proper performance.
-Here we provide a basic explanation of each component and how they are related.
+These must be balanced to achieve optimal power output and proper performance.
+Here we provide a basic explanation of each component and how they are related:

 Battery Pack: This is your energy source.
 It determines how much power is available and how long it is available.
 There is a limit on how much power is given, depending on the design and BMS.
 This limit is directly related to the overall capacity.
 Your pack will provide the demanded or maximum power until its charge is depleted.
 Once the bike requires more power than the battery can supply, the BMS will shut the system down to avoid damage.